psse-cpu/sophies-demo-2022/README.md

       demo purposes
   - students with no credit cards will face a similar problem
   - and so will low-income guys like [yours truly](https://github.com/myknbani) :wink:
+  - always **MAKE SURE** to generate migrations TWICE! :two: :v:, one for PG, one for SQLite
 - Prod is manually deployed, per our minimum requirement.
+- Heroku is another free no-credit-card alternative, but [there's this ongoing issue][6] as of May 19, 2022.

 ## For absent-minded / forgetful people